Reasoning mode in Gemma 4: how to enable, when needed, and how much it costs — 2026

 }'

-🖥️ How to control reasoning in Open WebUI
+🖥️ How to Control Reasoning in Open WebUI

 1. Via the System Prompt field (if available in model settings): leave it empty or add your own system prompt without the <|think|> token.
-But as my test showed — this doesn't guarantee complete disabling.
+However, as my test showed, this does not guarantee complete disabling.

 Prompt for both tests: